exoAtmospheres/ForMoSA/DEMO/readme.md

 ## DEMO tutorial

-Works when the github repository is cloned.
+(Works when the github repository is cloned.)
-Assuming you created a conda environment following the general instructions, you can lunch formosa from your terminal as:
+Here we assume you created a conda environment following the general instructions.

+***
+***

+# OPTION 1

+Copy the config (*.ini) file from the example and edit it as needed.

+Adapt your observations file to the right format following the inputs/create_obs_fitsfile.py example.

+You can follow interactive_formosa.ipynb to perform a modeling and plot the outcomes.

+***
+***

+# OPTION 2

+You can lunch formosa from your terminal as following.

+You still need to clone the config (*.ini) file, adapt it to your case and save your data in the right format.

 ***
 $ conda activate formosa_env